wmtate/Risky-Business/README.md

 ## Which model had the best geometric mean score?

-The combination and the SMOTE models had the best geo mean score of .84.
+The best geometric mean score is the combination and the SMOTE models.
+Both had a score of .84.

 # Ensemble Learning

 ## Which model had the best balanced accuracy score?

-The Easy ensemble classifer model had the best balanced accuracy score of 0.931601605553446.
+The Easy ensemble classifer model.
+It had a score of  0.931601605553446.

 ## Which model had the best recall score?

-The Easy ensemble classifer model had the best recall score of .94.
+The Easy ensemble classifer model.
+It had the best recall score of .94.

 ## Which model had the best geometric mean score?

-The Easy ensemble classifer model had the best geo mean of .93.
+The Easy ensemble classifer model.
+It had the best geometric mean of .93.

 ## What are the top three features?